 Sometimes, in early negotiations with an insurance company following an accident, the insurance company will claim the other driver is only insured for a small amount of money.
 As a result, the settlement they offer is similarly small – clearly not enough to cover your costs.
 If this is the limit of the driver’s coverage, should you take the offer?

 No!
-Never agree to any insurance settlement offer without talking to your uninsured motorist accident lawyer first.
+Never agree to any insurance settlement offer without talking to your personal injury lawyer first.
 This is true for any settlement offer, and doubly true if the settlement clearly doesn’t cover your costs.
 The first settlement an insurance company offers you is almost always a low-ball offer that will not be the full, fair and just settlement to which you are entitled.
 If you accept any settlement, however small or large, you will sign away your right to seek any further compensation.
 As uninsured motorist accident lawyers, we can tell you that it’s just not worth it.

 When Should I File an Uninsured Motorist Car Accident Claim in Sandy Springs, GA?